veaz/stockholm/README.md

 ## Features:

-- Targets the "infection" folder and its subfolders in the user's root directory.
+- Targets the "infection" folder and its subfolders in the user's root directory `~/infection`.
 - Searches for and "infects" files with specific extensions.
 - Generates a "key.key" file to store the decryption key.
 If this file already exists, the program will utilize the existing key.